Juliusc01/commit-min/README.md

 For the test repo, try
 AppTest#testApp

-commit-min will run on this test, and output the minimized file with respect to the test, getting rid of any unnecessary lines.
+Commit-min will run on this test, and output the minimized file with respect to the test, getting rid of any unnecessary lines.
+The minimized file is now in place of the previous file that the test ran on, and the .bak file is the old one.
+NOTE that this does not yet commit for you, but it gives the minimized file ready to be committed!

 The full test example (insert correct path): git clone https://github.com/Juliusc01/commit-min ; git clone https://github.com/jaleum/hellogitworld ; cd commit-min ; ./commit-min-install /INSERTPATHHERE/hellogitworld/ ; cd .. ; cd hellogitworld/ ; echo "//this is a comment" >> src/main/java/com/github/App.java ; git add . ; git commit -m "This is a test commit"
 Type y, then type AppTest#testApp

-Check the log file in hellogitworld/ to see the results
+Now, go into hellogitworld/src/main/java/com/github/ App.java is the new minimized file (note the lack of comment!), and App.java.bak is the old file (note the comment)